Digitization of Quarterly Business Reviews (QBRs)

-You may have heard of Digital Business Reviews in the context of providing continuous value to customers in B2B or SaaS companies or Digital Value Statements in B2C companies.
+You have heard of Digital Business Reviews in the context of providing continuous value to customers (instead of a quarterly or yearly snapshot) in B2B or SaaS companies, or Digital Value Statements in PLG or B2C companies.

 You can see the blog post along with a link to the podcast on Insided's website.